 The Latvian Constitution complies with the requirements of the Venice Commission.
-However, repeated recommendations from the OSCE highlight the large number of non-citizens who do not enjoy the right to vote either on national, local, or European levels.291 As of October 2019, the number of non-citizens was 220,491 (approximately 10% of the population).
-Im-
+However, repeated recommendations from the OSCE highlight the large number of non-citizens who do not enjoy the right to vote either on national, local, or European levels.
+As of October 2019, the number of non-citizens was 220,491 (approximately 10% of the population).
+Importantly, following the initiative by the former president Raimonds Vejonis, the law on automatic citizenship for non-citizen children was approved in the Parliament in October 2019 (and will enter into force on 1 January 2020).
+It is crucial to note that previously, citizenship was granted to non-citizen children only after the parents had requested it.

-According to data from Freedom House (2018), Latvia's score on Judicial Framework and Independence has remained the same-1.50 (on a scale from 1 (best) to 7 (worst)).293 While in general the Latvian judiciary is seen as independent (between 2016 and 2019 around 50% of individuals and companies saw it as independent),294 there is still inefficiency, politicization, and corruption.
-Lengthy pre-trial detention, along with inconsistent provision of legal aid remain a problem.295 Nevertheless, the 2015 reform to improve the efficiency of the court system appears to be having an effect.
-In 2016, there were 16 hearings against Latvia, out of which nine violations were found.296 In 2017, the number remained high-14 hearings, out of which 12 violations were found.297 In 2018, the number of hearings decreased to only three judgements and one violation.298 The adoption of the Law on Whistleblowers in October 2018 was an important development, as was the establishment of the whistleblowing mechanism.299
+According to data from Freedom House (2018), Latvia's score on Judicial Framework and Independence has remained the same-1.50 (on a scale from 1 (best) to 7 (worst)).
+While in general the Latvian judiciary is seen as independent (between 2016 and 2019 around 50% of individuals and companies saw it as independent), there is still inefficiency, politicization, and corruption.
+Lengthy pre-trial detention, along with inconsistent provision of legal aid remain a problem.
+Nevertheless, the 2015 reform to improve the efficiency of the court system appears to be having an effect.
+In 2016, there were 16 hearings against Latvia, out of which nine violations were found.
+In 2017, the number remained high-14 hearings, out of which 12 violations were found.
+In 2018, the number of hearings decreased to only three judgements and one violation.
+The adoption of the Law on Whistleblowers in October 2018 was an important development, as was the establishment of the whistleblowing mechanism.

 Several high-profile cases made the news in Latvia in recent years.
 The most publicized are related to insolvency administration, highlighting abuse of power and corruption in the system, for which individuals faced extortion and money laundering charges.
 In June 2017, several prominent administrators were detained, and a lengthy legal process began.
 This highlighted their collusion with judges-a handful that had been allocated a disproportionate number of insolvency cases.
-Following this, however, the Ministry of Justice and the Insolvency Administration have commenced a reform process for the insolvency administration.300 To highlight gravity of the problem, one of the most prominent insolvency administrators, reported to have links with the detainees, was murdered in May 2018 in an order killing (a rare occurrence in Latvia since 1990s).301
+Following this, however, the Ministry of Justice and the Insolvency Administration have commenced a reform process for the insolvency administration.
+To highlight gravity of the problem, one of the most prominent insolvency administrators, reported to have links with the detainees, was murdered in May 2018 in an order killing (a rare occurrence in Latvia since 1990s).

-According to Freedom House, in 2018 Latvia scored 3 on its corruption index (on a scale from 1 (best) to 7 (worst); a result unchanged since 2013, despite the anti-corruption efforts.302
+According to Freedom House, in 2018 Latvia scored 3 on its corruption index (on a scale from 1 (best) to 7 (worst); a result unchanged since 2013, despite the anti-corruption efforts.

 The main human rights issues in Latvia include an inefficient judiciary, poor integration of a substantial non-citizen population, and domestic violence.
-However, it must be noted that Latvia has adopted Western standards of human rights legislation, and human rights violations by the government are rare and unsanctioned, as well as followed by investigations.303 Latvia is a member of the core UN and Council of Europe human rights treaties, most of which were adopted in the 1990s.
+However, it must be noted that Latvia has adopted Western standards of human rights legislation, and human rights violations by the government are rare and unsanctioned, as well as followed by investigations.
+Latvia is a member of the core UN and Council of Europe human rights treaties, most of which were adopted in the 1990s.
 Although there are still human rights problems, the legislation and practical means for their protection are in place.
-In addition, the Latvian Parliament has passed a law that ceases the allocation of non-citizen status to the children of non-citizens (in force from 1 January 2020)-perhaps a small, but important step in the right direction.
+In addition, the Latvian Parliament has passed a law that ceases the allocation of non-citizen status to the children of non-citizens (in force from 1 January 2020) perhaps a small, but important step in the right direction.